Logo VS Brand Mark

 The Brand Mark

 A Brand Mark is just as it states in two separate words… it’s the Mark that sits on top of your Brand.
 In order to have a Brand Mark and not a Logo, you’ll need to have a the foundations of a Brand first… and just to be super clear, keep in mind a Brand is not a Logo, it’s an emotional connection.
 I think the easiest way to understand what a Brand is, is to think about it as ‘it’s not what you see, it’s what you feel’ a brand is that ‘gut feel’ – the one you get when you think about a brand – not the logo or website or product, it’s the ‘feeling’.
 These emotional triggers (if created just for you) will draw you closer to a brand and get you emotionally engaged with it.
 Now place a Mark over the top of this Brand (one that’s been created with the brand and customer in mind) and that my friends is a Brand Mark, the heavy weight contender.

 Amazon is a good example of a brand that originally had a Logo and now has a Brand Mark.
 The original Logo is more of an icon (look it’s an ‘A’ with a badly drawn Amazon River flowing through it) probably not the most emotive mark you’ve seen… But their updated Brand Mark is a different story, it’s been designed with their customer and Brand in mind.
 This Brand Mark smiles at you and says ‘Hey we’re the A-Z of what you need’ – an ideal customer take-out for a brand like Amazon.

 Now that you understand the difference, what do you have?
 A Brand Mark or a Logo?

 Get your business fighting fit and ready to take on the world with a Brand Mark and not just a Logo.
-Consider investing in some Brand Planning upfront, so your brand is smarter and is connecting better with your customers, delivering knock-out blows to your competitors along the way.
+Consider a branding agency rather than just logo design companies and invest in some Brand Planning upfront, so your brand is smarter and is connecting better with your customers, delivering knock-out blows to your competitors along the way.